Distance: 13 km

 Last Update: May 22, 2012

 This route takes you to the top of a mountain plateau dotted with impressive rock formations that make you feel like you're in another world.
 A tor is a prominent rock or pile of rocks on top of a hill, and the tors on this hike offer lots of exploring or even bouldering opportunities if you're into that kind of thing.
 There are also great views of the Kluane front ranges towards Haines Junction and the Aishihik and Dezedeash River valleys.
-As well, there are potential sheep viewing opportunities along the way.
+Note Dall sheep can often be seen in the area.

 Download GPS Data for this trail